Culmenus/Teymi5-TV2/verk4/UV4.md

 The main reason REINFORCE solves this exercise is because it does not base its policy on a value function that would be bound to be identical for these states under the relevant features.
 A policy working to maximise the value would be stuck with the same actions for each square while a policy function can choose a probability distribution for the possible actions.
 REINFORCE solves this by sampling whole episodes and updating the parameters of the policy function w.r.t. the return and the gradient of (the log of) the policy function.
 Eventually it will learn to take actions right or left with the optimal probability.

-The core problem that value-based methods encounter in this exercise is that the state is parametrized; it is not fully observable given the chosen parametrization.
+The core problem that value-based methods encounter in this exercise is that the state is represented by features that so that distinguishing the squeres is not possible; it is not fully observable given the chosen features.
 This breaks the Markov property, so the theorem stating the existence of a deterministic optimal policy does not apply in this case.

 ## What are actor-critic methods and how are they different from REINFORCE with baseline?